Nolu-M/Notes-code/README.md

 - HTML pages serve as the foundation of how people interact with the World Wide Web

 # Day 2:
-## Chapter 3: Databased and Data Acquision
+## Chapter 3: Databases and Data Acquision

 ### Exploring Databases
 1. Relational: oldest and most mature databases, excel at stroing and processing structured data